 north india area, Best time to visit India Regions like Leh and Ladakh in North India are drier than South India.

-weather in North India in September
+North India in September

 See Also: Navigating the Best of North India